openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide.rst

             pipe.generate("The Sun is yellow because", ov::genai::streamer(custom_streamer));
          }

-Using Generate in Chat Scenario
+Using GenAI in Chat Scenario
 ################################

 For chat scenarios where inputs and outputs represent a conversation, maintaining KVCache across inputs